 Content Management Systems

-When it comes to web-based Content Management Systems (CMS), there are a variety of open source solutions; while each one doesn’t offer everything, there are three that clearly stand above the rest: Joomla, and Word Press.
+When it comes to web-based Content Management Systems (CMS), there are a variety of open source solutions; while each one doesn’t offer everything, there are two that clearly stand above the rest: Joomla, and Word Press.

 A CMS is a method used to provide nearly complete control over content on the Web; everything from managing users, documents, various media, and a host of other things (depending on which CMS you use) is completely automated with an entire web structure including the page itself.